arduino/uno-r4-wifi-fwuploader-plugin/README.md

 Contributions are welcome!

-:sparkles: Thanks to all our [contributors]! :sparkles:
+:sparkles: Thanks to all our [contributors](https://github.com/arduino/uno-r4-wifi-fwuploader-plugin/graphs/contributors)! :sparkles:

 ### Requirements